Raesangur/PascalScript_Reference/README.md

 <br>

 ### Fallthrough
-The attribute `fallsthrough`can be used to support cases that jump to the following cases after their execution.
+Cases do not fall through by default.
+To jump from another case to the next, the `continue` keyword can be used to jump to the next case in order.
+This continue can be located within a subbranch of the case.

 <br>